-Standard & Poor’s (S&P) rating of Metropolitano de Tenerife, S.A.
-(Metrotenerife) has been modified to ‘A’ for the long term and ‘A-1’ for the short term and upgraded from negative to stable outlook, matching Spain’s rating.
-S&P continues to assess Metrotenerife’s standalone credit rating above the long-term rating at ‘a+’, reflecting in their opinion the strength of the company’s own credit profile, as well as the one of the Cabildo de Tenerife as the company’s sole shareholder.
+The credit rating agency Standard & Poor’s (S&P) upholds the credit rating of Metropolitano de Tenerife, S.A.
+(Metrotenerife) with the long-term rating of ‘A’ and the short-term rating of ‘A-1’ with stable outlook, equal to the rating of the Kingdom of Spain.
+In the same vein, it continues to assess Metrotenerife’s stand-alone credit above the long-term rating at ‘a+’.
+This rating reflects the strength of the company’s own credit profile as well as that of the Cabildo de Tenerife, as its sole shareholder.

-Another of the key aspects highlighted by the agency in its reports is the continuous innovation that Metrotenerife has been developing, even becoming a supplier of certain applications and systems for other national and international companies in the sector.
+Another key aspect highlighted by the agency in its reports is the continuous innovation that Metrotenerife has been developing, even becoming a supplier of certain applications and systems for other national and international companies in the sector.

 Metrotenerife rating report

 Click on the following button to see the report

 Metrotenerife joined the BuildingSMART Spanish Chapter association in July 2020.
 Comprising all actors in the construction sector, the association’s main objective is to promote efficiency in this industry by using open standards of interoperability on BIM (Building Information Modeling) to reach new levels in cost and time-reduction as well as increasing quality.
 In order to maintain the international BIM standards, the exchange of information between partners and the identification of success stories are promoted with the aim of sharing and extending the use of this technology.